 I’m a lifelong dreamer, who gets high off words.

 My relationship with writing is much more romantic, and self-indulgent.
-I am the alcoholic, emotionally scarred, jaded, idealistic and self satisfied sort of writer.
-I write at my leisure or my own urgency.
+I am the alcoholic, emotionally scarred, semi-jaded, idealistic and self-satisfied sort of writer.
+I write at my leisure and according to my own urgency.
 I choose when and how to engage in my torturous love affair with words and story telling because I have a delicate mental balance to maintain in order to produce the work.

 It’s become fused with my ego and identity in this way where I cannot stand the thought of not being loved for my ability.
 And under no circumstance can I risk becoming just another writer in a club.

 I must stand alone to craft a mystique, and deliver a production of my production.
-I need a big to do when I’m ready to write and share, and in the meantime I daydream, spy, and manifest real life plots and play pretend.
+I require a big to-do when I’m ready to write and share, and in the meantime I daydream, spy, and concoct and manifest real life plots with which to play pretend.

 Anything else about me is superfluous.
 I am only a writer, after all, living in a story.